NucleusPowered/site-v1/docs/developers/contributing/simple-module.md

 ## Explanation
 A simple module is a module which does not have any configuration whatsoever.
 You can add commands, listeners, and tasks to a module.
-In order to begin creating a module you must first locate the src/main/java/io/github/nucleuspowered/nucleus/modules package.
+In order to begin creating a module you must first locate the `io/github/nucleuspowered/nucleus/modules` package.
 Next a new package must be created which will contain the new module.
-To finish with creating a very basic module all that needs doing is creating a new class in the package and adding the @ModuleData annotation including a String id and name for the module.
+The package should be named the same or similar to the module ID.
+To finish with creating a very basic module all that needs doing is creating a new class in the package that extends `StandardModule`.
+Next the `@ModuleData` annotation must be added including a String id and name for the module.
+The `plugin` variable is automatically available for use in the module class.

 ## Example